"An Endless Stream of AI Slop": How Developers Discuss the Burden of AI-Assisted Software Development: Results

 \subsection{Rhetorical}

-Cutting across all topical themes, developers frequently used irony, mock enthusiasm, and absurdist framing to express their stance on AI slop.
+Across all themes, developers used irony, mock enthusiasm, and absurdist framing toward AI slop.
 Examples ranged from deadpan sarcasm (\enq{I guess you'll just never get to experience the joy of spending your limited free time reading and dealing with bug reports that the authors couldn't even be bothered to write}~[\href{https://www.reddit.com/r/programming/comments/1krh71o/github_wants_to_spam_open_source_projects_with_ai/mtdl87e/}{R02}]) to gaming metaphors (\enq{the final boss: outsourced AI slop}~[\href{https://www.reddit.com/r/ExperiencedDevs/comments/1mg2r6y/the_era_of_ai_slop_cleanup_has_begun/n6n2cfz/}{R06}]).
-The prevalence of sarcasm suggests that humor serves as a coping mechanism in sensemaking, aligning with prior management studies~\cite{guy2022}.
+The prevalence of sarcasm suggests that developers use humor as a coping mechanism.